janpipek/g4application-dicom/README.md

 MIT License (see LICENSE file).

-The plugin is in a VERY EARLY stage of development.
+The plugin is in an EARLY stage of development.

 Requirements:
 -------------